cancom-austria-network-solutions/netmiko_2fa_google_authenticator/README.rst

 netmiko_2fa_google_authenticator is an out of tree netmiko driver for 2 factor authentication based on TOTP (timed one time passwords) as the google-authenticator app generates them.
 As security demands increase, many internet facing linux machines are secured by 2fa.
 As some of our customers provide linux machines as ssh jumphosts for automation, we built this plugin.
-It is compatible and extensively tested with `netmiko_multihop <https://github.com/cancom-austria-network-solutions/netmiko_multihop>`_.
+It is compatible and has been extensively tested with `netmiko_multihop <https://github.com/cancom-austria-network-solutions/netmiko_multihop>`_.

 Installation